Coby-C/WebCrawler/README.md

 # WebCrawler
-based on selenium to implement traverse program bymain page's url
+based on selenium to implement traverse program by main page's url